funixz/glusterdocs/Install-Guide/Configure.md

 This shows us essentially what we just specified during the volume creation.
 The one this to mention is the `Status`.
-A status of `Created` means that the volume has been created, but hasn’t yet been started, which would cause any attempt to mount the volume fail.
+A status of `Created` means that the volume has been created, but hasn’t yet been started, which would cause any attempt to mount the volume to fail.

 Now, we should start the volume.